-While the government effectively enforced the law, the county's main union Unio Sindical d'Andorra (USdA) criticized the law, alleging it does not effectively protect workers, especially those with short-term contracts.
-The economic impact of the COVID-19 pandemic increased the vulnerability of some workers who had precarious contract terms.
+While the government effectively enforced the law, the country's main union, Unio Sindical d'Andorra (USdA), continued to allege the law does not effectively protect workers, especially those with short-term contracts.
 Penalties for violations were commensurate with those for other laws involving the denial of civil liberties.

 The government and employers respected freedom of association.
 Collective bargaining did not occur during the year.
-There were no official reports of or investigations into any antiunion discrimination.
+There were no official reports of or investigations into antiunion discrimination.
 Workers continued to be reluctant to admit to union membership due to fear of retaliation by their employers and arbitrary dismissal.